 Taking into account its obvious use as comfort liquor, Vodka is necessary to have in case of an emergency.
-If a bad case scenario happened eventually you would start to run out of supplies and would have to start trading and bartering with others.
-Grain alcohol will never go bad as long as you keep the cap on it and you store it in a cool and dark place.
+If a bad case scenario happened eventually you would start to run out of supplies.
+You would have to start trading and bartering with others.
+Grain alcohol will never go bad as long as you keep the cap on and you store it in a cool, dark place.
 The best part of having it amongst your survival foods, besides using it to calm your anxiety is that you can also uses it as an antiseptic.
 Put some on a cloth and clean your wounds and cuts with it.
 It can also be sued to disinfect items you will use on your body for various healing procedures.
 You can soak the instrument in vodka for about 10 minutes and that’s all that it takes to have a sterile tool.

-Another item that may seem unusual to find on your survival foods list, but if you do a little research you will understand why it is recommended to have it in your pantry.
+Another item that may seem unusual to find on your survival foods list.
+However, if you do a little research you will understand why it is recommended to have it in your pantry.
 Besides using it as a leavening agent in baking, it can also be used as a house cleaner, antacid, deodorant, household cleaner and even a fire extinguisher.
 To make it last forever, you would need to vacuum seal it to prevent moisture from reaching it.
 If you have doubts about using baking soda that has been stored for years you could test it.
-Just add one teaspoon of baking soda into three tablespoons of vinegar and if the mixture bubbles, you can still use it for baking.
+Just add one teaspoon of baking soda to three tablespoons of vinegar and if the mixture bubbles, you can still use it for baking.

 Spices and herbs

 A good friend of mine that is an experienced survivalist says that with the right spices and herbs you could eat even tree bark.
 Although I’m not fond of that idea, I have to admit that a well-stocked pantry is nothing without a good supply of herbs and spices.
-You could store all the survival foods you want, but after a while you will need to get creative in mixing your recipes and you won’t be able to do it without the proper herbs and spices.
+You could store all the survival foods you want, but after a while you will need to get creative in mixing your recipes.
+You won’t be able to do it without the proper herbs and spices.
 The best part about these survival foods is that not only you can add flavor to your foods, but you can also use them as healing aids.
 You can even carry some in your bug out bag and use them when nothing else is available.

 Related reading: Alternative healing aids for your bug out bag